seanhess/functional-javascript/README.md

         this.velocity = 0
     }

-    // fall depends on this.gravity, and this.y, which will
+    // fall depends on this.gravity, and this.y, which can change.
-    // be different each call.
-It also modifies this.y
     // this is the right equation, right? fall(dt) {
         this.y += this.gravity * dt